dydxprotocol/v4-documentation/pages/trading/order_types.md

 *Reduce only orders are currently only enabled on FOK/IOC orders as of right now.*

-Reduce only orders are a type of order that can only reduce your position size.
+Reduce Only orders are a type of order that can only reduce your position size.
 For example, a 1.25 BTC Sell Reduce Only order on a 1 BTC long can only decrease your position size by 1.
 The remaining .25 BTC sell will not fill and be cancelled.
-Reduce only orders are used to close out your positions.
+Reduce Only orders are used to close out your positions.